 After the death of Alexander Jannaeus, his wife, Salome Alexandra, inherited power.
 Under her leadership new understandings were formed with the Pharisees, who gained much influence, especially in the religious sphere.
 This period was burned into the Pharisaic collective memory as a period of abundance and success.
 After nine years in power, Salome passed away.
 Her two sons, John Hyrcanus and Judas Aristobulus, competed for the crown.
 Each had his shortcomings, and their rivalry led to a bloody civil war.
-If, in the wake of Salome’s successful rule, there were Jews who often supported the idea of political independence, then the Hasmonean civil war seems to have given rise to thoughts, as we shall see in the next chapter.
+If, in the wake of Salome’s successful rule, there were Jews who often supported the idea of political independence, then the Hasmonean civil war seems to have caused many to reconsider their support of the dynasty, as we shall see in the next chapter.

 In conclusion, the Hasmonean rulers took various steps to stabilize their rule.
 At the beginning of their journey, they wanted the Hasmonean dynasty to be perceived as a legitimate representation of a wider social group.
 For this reason, they relied on the support of the Jewish people.
 In view of this, it is not surprising that some of their actions and words may sound to us like expressions of nationalism in the modern sense.
 However, as the Hasmoneans consolidated their rule, they became more and more like the Hellenistic kingdoms surrounding them.
 They largely relinquished national expressions at the same time as their opponents renounced “national independence.”
 Like the Hellenistic kingdoms around them, the Hasmoneans also suffered internal intrigue, hatred, and civil war.
 Now all that remained was to wait for the final liquidation of the Hasmonean state.
-The Roman boot was not long in doing its job.
+The Roman boot did not delay in taking this step.